Codecademy/docs/content/r/concepts/operators/operators.md

 ---
-Title: 'Operators'
+Title: "Operators"
-Description: 'Operators are used to perform various operations on variables and values.'
+Description: "Operators are used to perform various operations on variables and values."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Operators'
+  - "Operators"
-  - 'Arithmetic'
+  - "Arithmetic"
-  - 'Comparison'
+  - "Comparison"
-  - 'Logical'
+  - "Logical"
 CatalogContent:
-  - 'learn-r'
+  - "learn-r"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Operators are used in R to perform various operations on variables and values.
 Among the most commonly used ones are arithmetic and assignment operators.